 Offered at the Green Bay campus.
 For information: (920) 498-5444.
-Toll-free: (800) 422-NWTC, ext.
-5444.
+Toll-free: (888) 385-6982.

 A Legal Assistant or Paralegal is a person qualified by education, training, or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency, or other entity who performs specifically designated substantive legal work for which a lawyer is responsible.
 Paralegals are not authorized to practice law.
 Remediation will be strongly recommended for those students not meeting the program benchmarks.